STjason/cocoa-tips/README.md

 * Variable inside block are retained, so if the block is retained by `self`, u should use `weakSelf` inside this block.

+* u can use `keychain` to save secure data like username/password, thus even the app is uninstalled, the data is still there.

+* use `forwardingTargetForSelector:` to redirect unknown message to new target.

+* set `name` to `nil` and `object` to `nil` to spy all notifications.

+* `NSCache` is like `NSMutableDictionary` but with builtin memory management.

+* use `stringByEvaluatingJavascriptFromString:` to communicate with javascript.